Home Services Approach Institute About Contact Book a call

 Underpinning all six: context over prompt engineering.
 We spend our time feeding the model high-quality context — codebase, docs, system state, the spec on this page — rather than micro-tweaking prompts that will be obsolete by Q3.
 The "what" we feed the model is our moat; the "how" of any individual prompt is not.

-Our test pyramid for smart contract protocols
+Our test pyramid for AI-native apps

 INTEGRATION~80 tests